pyroscope/pimp-my-box/docs/setup.rst

 Ansible **must** be installed on the workstation from where you control your target hosts.
-This can also be the target host itself, if you don't have a Linux or Mac OSX desktop at hand.
-In that case, use a personal account on that machine, or create an ``ansible`` one – any part of the documentation that refers to ‘the workstation’ then means that account.
+This can also be the target host itself, if you don't have a local computer running on Linux, Mac OSX, or Windows 10 with WSL installed.
+In that case, use a personal
+account on that machine, or create an ``ansible`` one – any part of the documentation that refers to ‘the workstation’ then means that account.